What Should We Actually Be Afraid of in AI?

 Why computers can't think, what's actually dangerous about AI, and how we quietly handed machines the right to choose for us — from TikTok recommendations to hiring systems.

-After I came to my senses, I started asking the adults about what I’d just seen — when it would happen and whose fault it would be.
+After I came to my senses, I started asking the adults what I’d just seen — when it would happen and whose fault it would be.
 They scoffed and told me not to worry.

 And they were right.
 I grew up.
 Terminator 2 stopped being just a scary movie and became a masterpiece I’ve remembered since childhood.
 And the fear of artificial intelligence stopped bothering me, replaced by a fear of human intelligence.

 And really, what’s there to be afraid of?
 Automated nuclear bombardments?
 Killer drones from dystopian YouTube videos?
 Another spin-off of the same Terminator?
 Or, even worse, that awful RoboCop reboot?
-No, the future isn’t populated by walking killer cyborgs, despite all the efforts of Keanu Reeves and Harrison Ford to show us November 2019 in Blade Runner.
+No — the future isn’t populated by walking killer cyborgs, despite all the efforts of Keanu Reeves and Harrison Ford to show us November 2019 in Blade Runner.

 And come to think of it — how is it that a long time ago, in a galaxy far, far away, there was no artificial intelligence whatsoever, except for droids stuffed with gears?
-And in the distant future 20,000 years from now, if you believe Frank Herbert, creating artificial intelligence carries the death penalty.
+And in the distant future twenty thousand years from now, if you believe Frank Herbert, creating artificial intelligence carries the death penalty.

 Here’s a different take.
 When I asked my friends about this perspective, I found that most people somehow vaguely sense it, but rarely say it out loud.